 Squads Abroad in Guatemala is led by Juan Carlos Buonafina a veteran coordinating international exchange programs for volunteers.
 Juan Carlos is an educator, an intercultural exchange professional, and an expert at guiding international volunteer experiences.
 After receiving his degree, Juan Carlos started his career with our partner organization, Cross-Cultural Solutions, specifically leading the teen program in the Maya Highlands of Tecpan.
 He manages a small permanent team of local staff that design and runs each program; the staff will make you feel at home acting like a second family during your stay and helping you better understand the culture and maximize community impact.

 Each weekday afternoon our professional staff guide the group on Cultural & Learning Activities in the local area.
 In Guatemala these activities include, but are not limited to, an in-depth orientation, guided walking tour of Tecpan and a visit to local family farm.
-Visit markets of Comalpa in the Chimaltengo Department.
 Tour the nearby Iximché archeological ruins and participate in a Mayan Shaman Ceremony.
 Take Spanish & Kaqchikel lessons as well as cooking lessons to make tortillas and tamales.
-Learn traditional Guatemalan weaving and pottery.
+Visit Dona Clara’s home in Santa Apolonia for traditional pottery demonstrations.
 Listen to guest speakers talk about the Education System in Maya Schools, the Healthcare System in Rural Guatemala, and, the Beliefs of Indigenous Communities.